A point of parity is any area where your business is the same as your competitors to be a buying consideration for your customers.

 Additionally, innovation is required in order to survive in the competitive global market, which means, it could be challenging for businesses to ensure their differentiated products are innovative and contemporary for people over a long period of time.

 Thus, even though the upside of differentiation strategy is more likely to outweigh the downside of differentiation strategy in the long-term, businesses also have to ensure its sustainability at the same time.

-This information is provided under the Wikipedia Creative Common License.
-More updates coming soon.
+Some of this information is provided under the Wikipedia Creative Common License.